A topic from the subject of Organic Chemistry in Chemistry.

 Objective:

-To study the mechanism of the Claisen rearrangement using quantum chemical calculations.
+To study the mechanism of the Claisen rearrangement using quantum chemical calculations and to understand the role of computational chemistry in predicting reaction feasibility and pathways.

 Materials: